-12.20.202203.25.2010 | By Jack Rico |
+03.25.2010 | By Jack Rico |

-The R rated comedy âHot Tub Time Machineâ is a disappointment that could have been prevented if the writers would have delivered better jokes, more frequently.
-Besides a few laughs, this comedy isnât worth the ticket price or your time at the theater, but perhaps at home on DVD on a lazy Saturday night.
+The R-rated comedy ‘Hot Tub Time Machine’ is a disappointment that could have been prevented if the writers would have delivered better jokes, more frequently.
+Besides a few laughs, this comedy isn’t worth the ticket price or your time at the theater, but perhaps it works for a lazy Saturday night at home.

 The story is simple.
 Four guy friends (John Cusack, Clark Duke, Craig Robinson, Rob Corddry), all of them bored with their adult lives, travel back to their respective 80s heydays thanks to a time-traveling hot tub.
-What ensues is nostalgic moments for most of the protagonists and a predictable twist for the finale.
+What ensues are nostalgic moments for most of the protagonists and a predictable twist for the finale.

 The protagonists were a nice mix of actors that provided their fair skill of comedy.
 The highlight was Craig Robinson, who seems to be at home in this genre.
-If you ever saw him in âZack and Miri Make a Pornoâ, he carried that movie on his back!
-John Cusack was a nostalgic touch that director Steven Pink Iâm sure had as his secret weapon.
-John Cusack is the 80âs and it was great to see how he behaved under the ambiance of the period that made him a star.
+John Cusack was a nostalgic touch that director Steven Pink I’m sure had as his secret weapon.
+John Cusack is the 80s, and it was great to see how he behaved under the ambiance of the period that made him a star.

 Rated: R for strong crude and sexual content, nudity, drug use and pervasive language.